Greg Asner: Work mapping forests and coral reefs

 In September 2021, the Allen Coral Atlas, of which Asner is managing director, announced it had completed a comprehensive map of the world's coral reefs, compiled using more than 2 million satellite images.

-Industry recognition
+Honors

 Asner received a Presidential Early Career Award for Scientists and Engineers in 2000.
 In 2013, the National Academy of Sciences elected Asner as a member.
 The Remote Sensing Specialty Group of the American Association of Geographers gave him its Outstanding Contribution Award in 2014.
 In 2015, he became a fellow of the American Geophysical Union, and in 2016, he became a fellow of the Ecological Society of America.
 Asner received a $250,000 Heinz Award in 2017 for his work with the CAO mapping coral reefs and rainforests.